Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Acknowledgements

-The Poisson observation model considered here assumes that all the entries of the underlying matrix $\Xb$ are strictly non-zero.
-A straightforward observation that follows is that the sparse factor $\Ab$ in the factorization cannot have any zero valued columns.
-Hence we have that $k\geq n_2$ be satisfied as a necessary (but not a sufficient) condition.
-We shall use similar techniques as in Appendix \ref{proof:thm:general} to derive the result for this model.
+The Poisson observation model considered here assumes that all the entries of the underlying matrix $\Xb^*$ are strictly non-zero.
+We will use similar techniques as in Appendix \ref{proof:thm:general} to derive the result for this model.
 However we need to be careful while constructing the sample class of matrices as we need to ensure that all the entries of the members should be strictly bounded away from zero (and in fact $\geq \Xmin$).
 In this proof sketch, we will show how an appropriate packing set can be constructed for this problem, and obtain lower bounds using arguments as in Appendix \ref{proof:thm:general}.

 As before, let us fix $\Db$ and establish the lower bounds due to the sparse factor $\Ab$ alone.
 For $\gamma_d,\, \gamma_a\leq1$ (which we shall qualify later), we construct the factor classes $\cD\subset\RR^{n_1\times r}$, and $\cA\subset\RR^{r\times n_2}$